Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 Whether a model can be successfully ported depends on whether its operators are supported by Ascend AI Processors.
 Therefore, you can evaluate whether operators of the model are supported by Ascend AI Processors using either of the following methods:

-- Before model porting, obtain information about the operators by dumping them, and then compare them with those in the PyTorch Operator Support to determine whether they are supported by Ascend AI Processors.
+- Before model porting, obtain information about the operators by dumping them, and then compare them with custom operators in the *PyTorch API Support* to determine whether they are supported by Ascend AI Processors.
 - After model porting, run the training script on an Ascend AI Processor.
 If operators not supported by Ascend AI Processors exist, an error is reported.

 If operators not supported by Ascend AI Processors exist, you can replace them with equivalent operators or develop other appropriate operators.
-For details, see the *PyTorch Operator Developer Guide*.
+For details, see the *PyTorch Operator Development Guide*.

 The operators used by the ResNet-50 model are supported by Ascend AI Processors.

 ### Environment Setup

 Install the CANN software, PyTorch framework, and mixed precision module, and set environment variables.
-For details, see the *PyTorch Installation Guide*.
+For details, see the *[PyTorch Installation Guide](https://gitee.com/ascend/pytorch/blob/master/docs/en/PyTorch%20Installation%20Guide/PyTorch%20Installation%20Guide.md)*.

 Set up the Python environment and prepare dependencies required for model running.
 For details, see the PyTorch [examples](https://github.com/pytorch/examples/tree/master/imagenet).